shamanec/GADS/docs/provider.md

 Provider logs both to local files and to MongoDB.

 #### Provider logs
-Provider logs can be found in the `provider.log` file in the `/logs` folder relative to the supplied `provider-folder` flag on start.
+Provider logs can be found in the `provider.log` file in the used provider folder - default or provided by the `--provider-folder` flag.
 They will also be stored in MongoDB in DB `logs` and collection corresponding to the provider nickname.

 #### Device logs
-On start a log folder and file is created for each device in the `/logs` folder relative to the supplied `provider-folder` flag on start.
+On start a log folder and file is created for each device relative to the used provider folder - default or provided by the `--provider-folder` flag.
 They will also be stored in MongoDB in DB `logs` and collection corresponding to the device UDID.

 ### Additional notes
 #### Selenium Grid
 Devices can be automatically connected to Selenium Grid 4 instance.
 You need to create the Selenium Grid hub instance yourself and then setup the provider to connect to it.
 To setup the provider download the Selenium server jar [release](https://github.com/SeleniumHQ/selenium/releases/tag/selenium-4.13.0) v4.13.
-Copy the downloaded jar and put it in the provider `./conf` folder.
+Copy the downloaded jar and put it in the provider folder.
 **NOTE** Currently versions above 4.13 don't work with Appium relay nodes and I haven't tested with lower versions.
 Use lower versions at your own risk.

 ### FAQ